Find help & healing for the hurt of losing a loved one

 GriefShare is a 13-week program to support and help those who have lost a loved one.
 GriefShare offers biblical truth, practical advice from Christian grief experts, a personal workbook, and support/encouragement through voluntary group discussion.
 People receive valuable resources to help recover from loss and look forward to rebuilding their life.

 GriefShare offers a Fall and Spring session and meets on Thursdays weekly.
-Check back for Fall 2020 dates!
+Fall session will run from Aug.
+27 – Nov.
+19.

 Who is GriefShare for?